 ellaOne contains Ulipristal, which acts to interfere with the action of progestogen and in turn prevents or delays ovulation.

-The effectiveness of emergency contraception is dependent on certain factors including the period of time that has passed since sexual intercourse.
+The effectiveness of emergency contraception and preventing pregnancy after unprotected sex is dependent on certain factors.
+This includes the period of time that has passed since sexual intercourse.

-Levonelle will only work when taken within 72 hours of sexual intercourse.
-It is 95% effective when taken within 12 hours of intercourse but only 58% effective if taken between 48-72 hours after having sex as effectiveness decreases with time.
+Levonelle will only work when taken within 72 hours or 3 days of sexual intercourse.
+It is 95% effective when taken within 12 hours of intercourse.
+But only 58% effective if taken between 48-72 hours after having sex as effectiveness decreases with time.

-EllaOne is 95% effective when taken up to 5 days (120 hours) after sexual intercourse.
+EllaOne is 95% effective when taken up to 120 hours or 5 days after hours after unprotected sex.

-Emergency contraception should not be used if you are already pregnant, these medications will not terminate an existing pregnancy.
+Emergency contraception should not be used if you are already pregnant, these medications will not terminate a pregnancy after unprotected sex.
 You should speak to your GP if you think you are already pregnant.

-Pregnancy may be suspected if you’ve had unprotected sexual intercourse or failure of contraceptive cover already during your current menstrual cycle.
+A pregnancy may be suspected if you’ve had unprotected sexual intercourse or failure of any contraceptive cover already during your current menstrual cycle.

-You can use emergency oral contraception if you are taking combined (‘the pill’) or progesterone-only (‘mini-pill’) oral contraceptives, however there will be extra precautions you should take depending on which medication you are using.
+You can use emergency oral contraception if you are taking the combined (‘the pill’) or progesterone-only (‘mini-pill’) oral contraceptives.
+However there will be extra precautions you should take depending on which medication you are using.

-The ‘morning after pill’ may be purchased in advance of anticipated sexual intercourse.
+You can order the ‘morning after pill’ online in advance of the possibility of sexual intercourse.
+You can receive your morning after pill via discreet next day delivery.
 This may be most convenient for some individuals in certain situations.
 However, long-term contraception should always be considered if you are having regular sexual intercourse and do not want to get pregnant.

 Emergency Contraception is not supposed to be used as regular contraception.
-If you are having sex regularly there are multiple forms of contraception you can use, some are available only from your GP whilst others can be brought from most pharmacies.
+If you are having sex regularly there are multiple forms of contraception you can use.
+Some are available only from your GP, doctor or nurse whilst others can be brought from most pharmacies.

-- Barrier Contraceptives such as condoms & diaphragms
+- Barrier Contraceptives such as condoms, diaphragms or IUD coil

 - Hormonal Contraception which are available for women in the form of patches, injection, implants and tablets (‘the pill’)